 Cherry-Blossom Princess Cake

-The traditional princess cake, an old Swedish wedding standby, is normally covered in green marzipan.
-In our decidedly floral interpretation of the confection, we cloaked the dome-shaped cake in pink fondant and topped it with a smattering of real cherry blossoms, some of which have been coated with sugar.
-Inside, luscious layers of almond-flavored genoise, cherry jam (a nod to the sakura theme), pastry cream, and whipped cream in -- what else? -- pink await guests.
-If you're having a sizable wedding, consider serving a trio of cakes on stands of varying heights for an especially striking display.
+The traditional princess cake, a Swedish wedding standby, is normally covered in green marzipan.
+In our floral interpretation, we cloaked the cake in pink fondant and topped it with real cherry blossoms, some coated with sugar.
+Inside, luscious layers of almond genoise, cherry jam (a nod to the sakura theme), pastry cream, and whipped cream in pink await guests.

 - Vegetable-oil cooking spray